 Materials for this conference will only be available in electronic form.

-- Wealth Transfer - Daniel Trost, DA Davidson, Cody Kirk, DA Davidson & Kelby Fischer, Attorney
+- Have You Planned for Your Departure - Daniel Trost, DA Davidson, Cody Kirk, DA Davidson & Kelby Fischer, Attorney

-- Impact of the New (Current) Tax Law on Industry in MT - Dick Shull, Wipf & Jenny Clark, Wipfli LLC
+- Impact of the New (Current) Tax Law on Industry in MT - Dick Shull, CPA, Wipfli LLP & Jenny Clark, CPA, Wipfli LLP

 This seminar will provide a deep dive into four of the major changes of the Tax Cuts and Jobs Act (TCJA) that affect businesses, including the Section 199A qualified business income deduction, the 30% business interest limitation, tax strategies and planning of C versus S Corporation status, and changes to accounting methods.

-- The Game of Risk: Avoid, Mitigate, Transfer, Accept – Which one is right? - Andy Tucknott, PayneWest Insurance, Dan Trost, DA Davidson & Ryan Screnar, Glacier Bancorp Inc
+- The Game of Risk: Avoid, Mitigate, Transfer, Accept – Which One is Right? - Andy Tucknott, PayneWest Insurance, Dan Trost, DA Davidson & Ryan Screnar, CPA, Glacier Bancorp Inc

 In the game of risk how do you know the right option, which way do you go?
 Listen to 3-panelists representing Banking, Insurance and Investment talk about the changes they are seeing in the industries and major changes relevant to Montana.

-- Internal Controls for Small Business - Angela Murdo, Anderson ZurMuehlen & Co PC
+- Internal Controls for Small Business - Angela Murdo, CPA, Anderson ZurMuehlen & Co PC

 As a small business, internal controls can seem impossible at times.
 How do you split controls throughout the office with limited staff?
 We will help you determine ways to have good controls in place, even in a business of 2-3 employees, giving you piece of mind.